miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 editor, or you can use the generic Project Jupyuter stuff that ships with the flake.

+## Switching to Mac for Work While Maintaining NixOS Skills

 Okay, so now I'm actually going to switch to working directly on the Mac.
 I love my day-to-day NixOS Linux machine, and I work on it as much as I can to make sure I'm not coding vendor dependencies into my processes.
 But my coworkers are going to be on Macs all the time, and I want to remain empathetic to their experience and not introduce any Mac-exclusionary bugs.

+## Experimenting with Cursor AI for Creative Writing Assistance

 I also want to experiment with Cursor AI as much as possible.
 It's lead won't last forever, but right now it has an interface that's better than the other